Content Engineering Case 2

 community?
 These would the big, established sites that

 cover more or less the same topic as you.
-A great way to find
+A great way to

-(Hint: sort through these results like a real user would to find the
+results.
+(Hint: sort through these results like a real

-can, up to a dozen.
+List as many of these as you can, up to a dozen.